py-ni/peps/peps/pep-08xx.rst

 This "migration" API has been prototyped in HPy and used to iteratively migrate parts of NumPy to HPy [7]_.

+Extensions that mix the legacy C API and PyNI can be built only for the version-specific ABI.

+A special category is extensions that publish their own APIs.
+For example, an extension may publish a ``PyObject*``-based API via a capsule.

+When such an extension is partially migrated to PyNI, it can provide a PyNI- based alternative API via another capsule.
+If the existing ``PyObject*``- based API needs to call code already converted to PyNI, it uses the conversion functions.
+Conversely, if a PyNI-based API needs to call code that has not yet been migrated, it can use the conversion functions to obtain ``PyObject*`` references.
+In this case, both the API-consuming extension and the API-providing extension must be compiled for the same Python version, as before with the legacy ``PyObject*``-based API.

+When the API-providing extension has fully migrated to the PyNI API, it can be built for the universal ABI and still expose a ``PyObject*``-based API.
+At the boundary, the extension immediately converts the ``PyObject*`` pointers to PyNI handles, treating them as fully opaque.
+In such a scenario, only the legacy API-consuming extension must be compiled for the legacy ABI compatible with the Python VM running both extensions.

+If the API-consuming extension uses only the PyNI API capsule, it can be compiled for either the Python version-specific PyNI ABI or the universal PyNI ABI.

 Debug Mode
 -------